jaimevalero/push-kaggle-dataset/README.md

 Subtitle of the dataset.
 We highly recommend entering a subtitle for your Dataset.
 Only if it is a new dataset.
 Otherwise it is not used.
 Must be between 20 and 80 characters.
+If the subtitle has fewer than 20 characters, trailing white spaces are added.

 ### `description`